walsh9/7drl2015/README.md

 * Add a note to indicate that you can move by swiping on touchscreens.
 * Responsive canvas sizing for small screens.
 * Change swipe action to only work on game canvas.
-* Other touch improvments.
+* Other touch improvements.
 * Prevent unwanted scrolling from arrow keys, spacebar, etc.
-* A few other ui tweaks.
+* A few other UI tweaks.